 Any keyset files corresponding to secure subzones should be present.
-The zone signer will generate NSEC and RRSIG records for the zone, as well as DS for the child zones if '-d' is specified.
-If '-d' is not specified, then DS RRsets for the secure child zones need to be added manually.
+The zone signer will generate NSEC, NSEC3 and RRSIG records for the zone, as well as DS for the child zones if '-g' is specified.
+If '-g' is not specified, then DS RRsets for the secure child zones need to be added manually.